-But apart from being pretty, what interested me was weather this plant has any practical, medicinal or edible use.
-I was a bit disappointed, because there are only few medical uses reported.
+But apart from being pretty, what interested me was whether this plant has any practical, medicinal or edible use.
+I was a bit disappointed because there are only a few medical uses reported.
 Amongst them, it was used for lung problems and nose bleeds.
 However, as the plant contains pyrrolizidine alkaloids (PA), which might cause liver damage and cancer.
 Minor medicinal use seems to be tied to a major risk.
 There are certainly other plants which do the same job without the risk!

 Some sources mention as well that the flowers can be used to decorate salads, but because of the PA’s I would be cautious about using it.

-Forget me nots are used in flower essences.
+Forget me not are used in flower essences.

 A pretty flower with few uses!